canjs/canjs/guides/getting-started-tutorial/application-design.md

 ![Restaurant order confirmation page](../can/guides/images/application-design/RestaurantOrderConfirmation.png)

-The order confirmation state shows the items the user selected, a total, and the personal information they've provided with the order.
+The order confirmation state shows the items the user selected, a total, and the personal information they’ve provided with the order.
 Note that this state also has a link to restart the ordering process, should the user want to place another order at the same restaurant.